Workplace Bias is Real: Combat it and Attract the Best Global Talent

 Harvard Business Review also notes that:

-- When the right to work remotely is scrapped, it’s the lower-level employees who suffer.
+- When the right to work remotely is scrapped, it’s the lower-level employees who suffer in distributed teams.

 Why does this happen?

 Earlier, the anchoring effect was considered, where an initial perception greatly determines the final outcome.
 The danger is that if one’s initial experience is negative, then you end up with confirmation bias, the tendency to search for reasons to support your beliefs.
 So, if you’ve had a bad experience with Anthony, who slacked off while working remotely, you think that Anna’s delayed submissions are due to lack of effort or because remote work is just a bad concept to start with.

 In addition to this halo versus horns contrast that may be unconsciously applied to on-site versus off-site employees, there’s also the issue that statistics point out that, ‘out of sight is out of mind’.
 It’s natural to feel comfortable about handing over the next big project to the employee who’s at the office day in and day out rather than to someone who works remotely in a global team.
 But as a McKinsey report displays, if you favor fully on-site work talent is at risk.
 Bias, even unconscious, affects your bottom line.